 The next day we continued the shoot, first at Juno Beach Park where we were able to get some beautiful sunrise photos along the pier and on the beach.
 If you are going to do sunrise photos, keep in mind that your timing has to be perfect.
 There is precious little time between when the sun starts to come up and when it is high enough in the sky to be too harsh.
 Make sure you get to the beach when the sun is just rising to take full advantage of the early morning ‘golden hour.’
 Beaches are notoriously bad places to shoot with no shade in sight.
 One spot that is always a safe bet, however, is to hide under a pier so that your subject is protected from the harsh overhead sun.

 We ended the shoot at Brice and Rachelle’s home so that we could take a family portrait: please meet Bellatrix, Captain, and Kira.
 Photographing Rachelle and Brice as they played with the ‘kids’ was a great way to include the entire family and to show them as a couple in a completely natural setting.
 It doesn’t hurt that these two have a beautiful canal in their backyard, which is great for photos.

 Enjoy the pics!
-I’ll be in Florida until this coming Wednesday, then it is back to brave the cold.
+I’ll be in Florida until this coming Wednesday, then I will be back to brave the cold of New York.